Deadly Hero: Cast

-The cast also includes performances by Josh Mostel as "Victor", Rutanya Alda as "Apple Mary", Charles Siebert as "Baker", plus Beverly Johnson, Chu Chu Malave, Danny DeVito, and an uncredited Deborah Harry, lead singer from the city's punk/new wave-ers Blondie as a singer.
+The cast also includes performances by Josh Mostel as "Victor", Rutanya Alda as "Apple Mary", Charles Siebert as "Baker", plus Beverly Johnson, Chu Chu Malave, Danny DeVito as an usher, and an uncredited Deborah Harry and Chris Stein, from the city's punk/new wave-ers Blondie as venue performers.
 Deadly Hero is Treat Williams' first motion picture appearance.

 Production info

 Deadly Hero was directed by Ivan Nagy from a screenplay by George Wislocki and Don Petersen.
 The film was produced by Thomas J. McGrath and distributed by AVCO Embassy Pictures.
 The film's cinematographer was Andrzej Bartkowiak, with editing by Susan Steinberg, music by Brad Fiedel and Tommy Mandel, and art direction by Alan Herman.
 Deadly Hero was filmed entirely on location in New York City.
 The 102-minute film was released as R-rated (Restricted) from the Motion Picture Association of America.

 Reception

 Critical reaction

 Gene Siskel wrote in the Chicago Tribune that the film is "a small triumph" but qualifying that praise by noting, "Of course, expecting nothing helps."
 A reviewer for the Cineman Syndicate felt that "moments of suspense" helped elevate the "thin script and moody photography".
 A.H.
 Weiler of The New York Times described Deadly Hero as a "fairly derivative Manhattan melodrama" with the supporting cast "wasted in brief, broad portrayals".
 Los Angeles Times reviewer Linda Gross called the film "gritty" and "intriguing" but ultimately found it "predictable and pessimistic".
 Modern critics have been kinder with VideoHound's Golden Movie Retriever describing it as both "gripping" and "chilling" while rating the film three (out of a possible four) bones.